unparalleled-js/docs-1/docs/api-mgmt/dashboard.md

 Use the **Policy violations** metric to identify key clients or collections that produce abnormal API calls.
 See here for more information on [API Access Policies](/api-mgmt/api-access-policies.md).

-## Filter parameters
+## Filters

 Use filter parameters to modify the dashboard output.
-By default, the filters are set to `Last 30 days`, `All clients` and `All collections`.
+By default, the dashboard is set to `Last 30 days`, `All clients` and `All collections`.
+You can change the filters to find your preferred dashboard view.
+Filters will reset once you leave the page.

 ![API Dashboard filters](~@img/api-mgmt/api-dashboard-filter.png)
 *API Dashboard filters*